Node.js Standard I/O: File Descriptors, TTYs, Pipes, and Backpressure

 rl.close();

-rl.question() writes the prompt to stdout, waits for a line of input, and resolves with the string.
-The rl.close() call is necessary - without it, the readline interface keeps a ref on stdin and the process won't exit.
+}rl.question() writes the prompt to stdout, waits for one line, and resolves with the string.
+Closing the interface in finally releases readline's ref on stdin even if prompt handling throws.

 Raw mode

-When stdin is connected to a terminal, you can switch it to raw mode:
+When stdin is attached to a terminal, it can also switch into raw mode:

 process.stdin.setRawMode(true);